-Dietary fiber, found in plant foods such as legumes, whole grains, fruits and vegetables, and nuts and seeds, is probably linked with a lower risk of colorectal cancer, as well as a lower risk of weight gain and being overweight or obese.
+Dietary fiber, found in plant foods such as legumes, whole grains, fruits and vegetables, and nuts and seeds, is probably linked with a lower risk of colorectal cancer, as well as a lower risk of weight gain and having overweight or obesity.
 Fiber can also affect bacteria in the gut, which might also play a role in some cancers.